This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Having these supplies ready makes the process much easier.
 The first time I cleaned mold without prepping, it took twice as long and left streaks everywhere.
 So, I suggest you gather all the essential tools and supplies before cleaning.

-How to Prepare Your Shower for Easy Cleaning
+Prepare Your Shower for Easy Cleaning

 Start by clearing out the shower area so you can clean it well.
 Take out all bottles of shampoo, conditioner, body wash, and other liquids.
 Remove any soap bars and mats from the floor.
 Also, make sure to take out your loofahs, sponges, or washcloths.